This page documents the struggle to get an AT40 site up while Casey Kasem still hosted the show.

 AT40 Domain Names

 - The following is a list of domain names relating to AT40 and who owns them.
-I found this information out by visiting Register.com.
+Some of this was found by visiting Register.com.

 - January 2004 - The official AT40 site finally appears, after Ryan Seacrest takes over as host of AT40.